 Proton therapy is an advanced form of radiation therapy.
-Provision uses the most precise type of proton therapy, known as pencil beam scanning.
+Provision develops proton centers that use the most precise type of proton therapy, known as pencil beam scanning.
 This allows radiation oncologists to precisely target the tumor, minimizing the dose of radiation received to nearby healthy tissues and organs.
 Because children and adolescents are growing, their tissue is more sensitive to radiation and its potential for negative side effects.
 The American Society of Radiation Oncology (ASTRO) ranks using proton therapy to treat solid tumors in pediatric patients with the highest importance (ASTRO Model Policy, 2014).
 For brain tumors, proton therapy can minimize negative side effects that include developmental delays, hearing loss, damage to salivary glands, and hormone deficiencies.

 A study presented at the European Society for Radiotherapy and Oncology Congress (ESTRO) compared three types of radiotherapy for pediatric brain cancer and found that in pediatric brain tumors, pencil beam scanning proton therapy consistently delivered the lowest amount of radiation to the hippocampus and temporal lobes, areas of the brain that are vital for memory function.